| There is no question that a loss of a child is

 daily life.
 He/she may be feeling emotionally paralyzed and unable

+to bear the other's pain or shield each other from it.
 Many of the people in your life may want to help but won't know

 how.
 Don't be afraid to tell them what you need.
 Don't wait